securITymania/31-days-of-API-Security-Tips/README.md

 --------------------------------------------------------------------------------------------------------------------------
 #### API TIP

-*fuzz all requests with `?callback=testjsonp` (e.g: `https://www.example.com?callback=testjsonp`). if it is supports JSONP callback funtion the response data might be hold in the callback parameter value `testjsonp(<json-response-data>)`.
-By defalut JSONP is vulnerable to CORS bypass.
+fuzz all requests with `?callback=testjsonp` (e.g: `https://www.example.com?callback=testjsonp`). if it is supports JSONP callback funtion the response data might be hold in the callback parameter value `testjsonp(<json-response-data>)` this result to CORS bypass.

 >learn more [https://medium.com/@secureITmania/every-bug-bounty-hunter-should-know-the-evil-smile-of-the-jsonp-over-the-browsers-same-origin-438af3a0ac3b](https://medium.com/@secureITmania/every-bug-bounty-hunter-should-know-the-evil-smile-of-the-jsonp-over-the-browsers-same-origin-438af3a0ac3b)